 Gather these items from the last year –

-We will use YOUR spending habits over the last year to make realistic assumptions of what your spending will be in the future.
+We will use YOUR spending habits over the last year to make realistic assumptions about what your spending will be in the future.

 How much money do you have coming in each month?
 If you’re not a salary or hourly earner, go with the average – it’s not perfect but it is a solid option.
 That figure goes into your debit (positive) column.